 What is Zero Trust Architecture?
 9 Steps to Implementation

-As more companies migrate to the cloud, the way that companies protect data changes as well.
-In a traditional on-premises network architecture, companies were able to follow the “trust but verify” philosophy.
-However, protecting cloud data needs to take the “never trust always verify” approach.
-Understanding what a Zero Trust Architecture is and how to implement one can help enhance security.
+As more companies migrate to the cloud, the way that they protect data changes as well.
+In a traditional on-premises network architecture, companies could follow the “trust but verify” philosophy.
+However, protecting cloud data needs to take the “never trust, always verify” approach.
+Understanding what a zero trust architecture is and how to implement one can help enhance security.

 What are the basic principles of Zero Trust?

-- Assuming enterprise-owned environment is no different or more trustworthy than non-enterprise-owned environment
+- Assuming an enterprise-owned environment is no different or more trustworthy than a non-enterprise-owned environment

 - Continuously analyzing and evaluating risk